-OFTA staff will check all applications for eligibility.
+Department staff will check all applications for eligibility.
 Applications deemed eligible will progress to Phase Two.

-2. Phase Two - Industry Representatives Individual Assessments
+2. Phase Two - Industry Representatives and Internal Assessment

-Industry Representatives will be allocated a number of eligible applications for assessment.
+Industry Representatives and internal assessors will be allocated a number of applications for assessment.
 Each Industry Representative will work individually in evaluating their allocated applications in accordance with the criteria set out in this Schedule.
-At this stage you will not meet or discuss applications with other assessors.
-This is to maintain the independence of each Industry Representative's views and to provide robust advice to the third stage of assessment.
+You will not meet or discuss applications with other assessors.
+This is to maintain the independence of the individual assessor's views and to provide robust advice to the third stage of assessment.
+As part of Phase Two, applications may also be provided to state and territory arts agencies (from their jurisdiction) and the Australia Council, for comment.

-3. Phase Three -Industry Representatives moderation
+3. Phase Three - Internal Moderation

-Officials from OFTA will convene a moderation meeting for Industry Representatives to meet (via video conference) and review all applications, in order to determine the final list of applications to be recommended for funding.
+Senior officials from the Department will convene a moderation panel to review the applications, including the results of the Phase Two assessment, in order to determine the final list of applications to be recommended for funding.
 This panel will consider elements such as geographic spread, level of co-contribution, variety of activity type, industry gaps and available funding.

-4. Phase Four - Funding Recommendations to the Minister for Communications, Urban Infrastructure, Cities and the Arts (the Minister)
+4. Phase Four - Funding Recommendations to the Minister for the Arts (the Minister)

-OFTA will provide funding recommendations to the Minister as the decision-maker for consideration and approval.
+The Department will provide funding recommendations to the Minister as the decision-maker for consideration and approval.